Patrick-Cole/pygmi/README.rst

 Linux
 -----
 Linux normally comes with python installed, but the additional libraries will still need to be installed.
-One convenient option is to install the above libraries through `Anaconda <http://continuum.io/downloads>`_.
+One convenient option is to install the above libraries through `Anaconda Python <http://continuum.io/downloads>`_.

 Anaconda
 --------